Recurly gateway support is dependent on your business location. Please see http://recurly.com/gateways for gateways supported in your country.

 Sage Pay requires a test transaction and refund against their test server to finalize your setup.
 Please contact Recurly support for assistance connecting to SagePay's test server.
 SagePay's instructions for processing these test transactions can be found at http://www.sagepay.co.uk/support/12/36/test-card-details-for-your-test-transactions.

 Sage Pay requires a list of padded IP addresses and their corresponding subnet masks that will issue transactions on your behalf.
 You can read the details on how to whitelist IP address on your merchant account.
-Please contact support to get a list of Recurly IP addresses to whitelist on your merchant account.
+See our IP Whitelisting documentation for the full list of IPs to supply.

 Note: Merchants requiring 3D Secure with their Sage Pay account must use Recurly's Hosted Payment Pages for customer checkout.
 Please contact support if you'd like notification when 3D Secure support is added to other integration methods.